onurkarakoc79/METU-ROVER/PATH_PLANNING_ALGORITHM/README.md

 pip install -r requirements.txt

 Usage
-Configure the map and obstacle settings in the main() function of Map.py file.
+Configure the map and obstacle settings in the main() function of the Map.py file.
 Prepare an input image of the map on which you want to perform path planning.
 Run the path planning code:
 shell